 Prerequisite: 2 unit A Spanish at HSC Exam percentile range 71-100 or equivalent qualifications.
-Excluded: 65.100 and 65.110.
+Excluded: 65.1000 and 65.1100

 For students with a basic command of Spanish.
 Students with knowledge of Spanish are admitted to this or the previous unit at the discretion of the School.
-An intensive review of Spanish grammar and an introduction to the history and culture of Spain and Latin America.
+An intensive review of Spanish grammar and an introduction to the history, literature and culture of Spain and Latin America.

-Assessment: Language-weekly assignments and regular class tests.
-Civilization-tests in both sessions.
+Assessment: Language-weekly assignments.
+Literature-one essay and one take-home examination in both sessions.
+Civilization-take-home examination in both sessions.

-65.200 Intermediate Spanish A S1 41/2CCH
+65.2001 Intermediate Spanish A

-Prerequisite: 65.100.
-Co-requisites: 1, 65.202, 2, 65.202 and 65.240.
-3, 65.202 and 65.250.
-4, 65.202, 65.240 and 65.250.
+Prerequisite: 65.1000.
+Co-requisites: 1, 65.2005, 2, 65.2005 and 65.2003.

-Assessment: Weekly assignments and occasional class tests.
-One hour grammar, one hour discussion, one hour aural comprehension, one and a half hours of conversation.
+One hour grammar, one hour discussion, one hour aural comprehension, one and a half hours conversation.

-65.201 Intermediate Spanish B S2 41/2CCH
+65.2002 Intermediate Spanish B